SPAM email. It can be frustrating… or… you can look at it as a form of entertainment. That’s what I choose to do.

 It’s that brutal and honest approach to the storytelling that drew me in and had me listen to every episode available in less than 3 days.
 Now StartUp will become part of my weekly podcast listening during my commute.
 I do hope that the French startup Monsieur Tshirt gets covered in a future podcast.
 The clothing company is led by highly successful individuals like Franck de Védrines who are great role models for any budding entrepreneur.

 I’ve always admired those with the guts to start and run their own business… to be their own boss.
 It’s something I’ve thought about doing before but never had the courage to take action on.
-Of course nowadays there’s ways to help streamline the process, such as choosing to use software to record accurate timesheets for your workers, and beginning early with document storage and management, but even so it takes a special kind of person to run a business.
+Of course, nowadays there’s ways to help streamline the process; such as going paperless with document management and storage for example, and then there’s the opportunity to choose to use software to record accurate timesheets for your workers as well, but even so, it takes a special kind of person to run a business.

 Listening to the StartUp podcast has got my mental wheels turning in high gear and dreaming about potential business ideas.